 Go to forward.ny.gov to find out: Which phase of reopening your region is in; the industry guidance for each phase; regional dashboards for monitoring how the virus is being contained; and information on loans for small businesses.

-New Yorkers without Health Insurance can apply through NY State of Health within 60 days of losing coverage.
+New Yorkers without health insurance can apply through NY State of Health through July 15, 2020; must apply within 60 days of losing coverage.

 The NYC Department of Health and Mental Hygiene asks New Yorkers to maintain calm and practice social distancing: